MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Introduction

 \section{Introduction}

 Recent advances in image generation, driven by large-scale multimodal LLM backbones, have enabled unprecedented levels of instruction-following~\citep{google2025nanobanana, openai2025gpt4oimage, wu2025qwenimagetechnicalreport, cao2025hunyuanimage3, wu2025less, xiao2024omnigen, wu2025omnigen2, xia2025dreamomni, xia2025dreamomni2, cui2025emu35nativemultimodalmodels}.
-Among these developments, multi-reference image generation has emerged as a particularly notable capability.
+Among these developments, multi-reference image generation has emerged as a notable capability.
 When a user provides multiple reference images, the model can inherit the subject’s appearance and re-render it in a new context while faithfully preserving identity.
-This shift moves image generation beyond single-reference conditioning toward greater controllability, driving increasing demand in industrial domains such as content production~\citep{ruiz2022dreambooth, ye2023ip-adapter}, advertising~\citep{horita2024retrievalaugmented, morita2025tkg}, and fashion design~\citep{zhu2023tryondiffusion, choi2024improving, fang2024vivid}, where reference-guided generation is essential.
+This shift moves image generation beyond single-reference conditioning toward greater controllability, driving increasing demand in industrial domains such as content production~\citep{ruiz2022dreambooth, ye2023ip-adapter, wang2024ms}, advertising~\citep{inoue2023layout, horita2024retrievalaugmented, morita2025tkg}, and fashion design~\citep{zhu2023tryondiffusion, choi2024improving, fang2024vivid}, where reference-guided generation is essential.

-However, despite this progress, we lack a benchmark that systematically evaluates how model performance varies under different multi-reference conditions.
+Despite this progress, we lack a benchmark to evaluate how well models follow instructions that involve multiple references under varying conditions.
 As shown in \autoref{tab:main_benchmark_comparison}, existing benchmarks~\citep{wang2023editbench, basu2023editval, sheynin2024emuedit, zhang2023magicbrush, huang2024smartedit, yu2025anyedit, ma2024i2ebench, ye2025imgedit, ruiz2022dreambooth, wu2025omnigen2, xia2025dreamomni2} suffer from two fundamental limitations.
-First, they have an extremely narrow coverage due to the small number of unique reference images, making it impossible to assess the impact of varying reference conditions in both single- and multi-reference tasks.
-Second, their task definitions still lack details, typically limited to axes such as``what to edit'' or ``how many references are given'', and therefore fail to capture the intrinsic difficulty of multi-reference settings.
-Moreover, existing benchmarks limit the number of references to a narrow range (typically 1--5) and do not examine how performance changes with more references.
+First, existing benchmarks limit the number of references to a narrow range (typically 1--4) and do not examine how well models perform when following instructions with a larger number of references.
+Second, their task definitions are still vague, limited to axes such as ``what to edit'' or ``how many references are given'', and therefore fail to capture the challenges inherent in combining heterogeneous references.